So... When Will Coronavirus End?

 Another important statistic is the R0 (or R-naught), aka the number of people an infected individual will pass the virus along to in a non-vaccinated population, aka the thing that Kate Winslet’s character explains on the white board in Contagion.
 (What — you haven’t been binging pandemic movies?)
 The measles has a natural R0 of 12-18 (meaning without a vaccine, we would totally screwed), the regular flu is around 1.3 and COVID-19 “has a natural R0 of around 2,” says Dr. Berry.
 Thanks to social-distancing, hand-washing, and other precautionary measures, Canada has managed to bring that down to between 1.1 and 1.5 nationally (though it’s higher in places like Ontario and Quebec, and lower in Nova Scotia and Saskatchewan).
 In order to feel safe about loosening up on lockdown, we want to see the R0 below 1.

 Whoa, whoa, whoa.
-Those are three different questions that are going to vary based on geography, what kind of work you do, and exactly how badly you butchered that DIY bang trim.
+Those are three different questions that are going to vary based on geography, what kind of work you do, and exactly how badly you butchered that DIY fringe trim.

 Justin Trudeau said summer.
 What about summer?